Florida Modular Building Plans Examiner (ICC FP) Exam Book Package

 3) Practice the “scope → requirement → condition” loop.
 Plans examiner questions often hinge on what applies.
 Train yourself to:

-• Confirm scope (what code volume controls the topic).
+• Confirm scope (which reference controls the topic).

 • Locate the requirement (the controlling rule or language).

-• Check the condition (definitions, exceptions, notes, or applicability language).
+• Check the condition (definitions, exceptions, notes, and applicability language).

-This habit improves accuracy and reduces the temptation to over-search.
+This habit improves accuracy and reduces the temptation to over-search once you find the right general area.

 4) Build confidence through active recall.
 After each study session, reinforce retention by: